Ibaslogic/Ibaslogic/src/posts/2020-02-02-gatsby-tutorial-from-scratch-for-beginners/gatsby-tutorial-from-scratch-for-beginners.md

 <TableOfContents />

-## What is Gatsby?
+## What Is Gatsby?

-[Gatsby or GasbyJS](https://www.gatsbyjs.org/ "Gatsby website") is a framework based on React library and GraphQL that makes it easy to create both website and web applications.
+[Gatsby or GatsbyJS](https://www.gatsbyjs.org/ "Gatsby website") is a framework based on React library and GraphQL that makes it easy to create both website and web applications.

 It is built on the JAMstack – i.e a strategy for building websites/apps based on client-side JavaScript (or other scripts), reusable APIs and prebuilt Markup.

 This type of site has high performance, scalability and safety.

 Though, Gatsby is considered a static site generator (SSG) like other Jamstack technologies (Jekyll, Next, Hugo etc) based on what it shares with them.
 But in reality, it can do much more than you can typically do with a static site generator.

 You can think of Gatsby as a React framework for building complex websites and web apps.

-With Gatsby, you are not limited to static sites.
+With Gatsbyjs, you are not limited to static sites.
 You can build a blog site, e-commerce or any complex website by using the latest tools like React, GraphQL, headless CMSs etc.

 Gatsby has become so popular because it is really fast and easy to work with.
 It allows us to manage contents from different sources.

 If you are a technical person, you can manage and source your content from the Markdown files.
 Otherwise, you can [source your content from CMSs like Contentful](/blog/gatsby-with-contentful-cms/ "Gatsby with contentful"), WordPress or Drupal.
 This way, you can build a static website powered by Gatsby but still manage your content through a nice admin interface.

-Throughout this tutorial, you’ll learn how to source and manage your content through the Markdown files.
+Throughout this beginner's guide, you’ll learn how to source and manage your content through the Markdown files.
 [In the follow-up tutorial](/blog/gatsby-with-contentful-cms/ "Gatsby with contentful"), you’ll get to know how to source content from the Contentful CMS.

-Before we dive in, this is what you will build in this tutorial, [Gatsby site project](https://ibaslogic-site.netlify.com/ "Gatsby project").
+Before you dive in, this is what you will build in this tutorial, [Gatsby site project](https://ibaslogic-site.netlify.com/ "Gatsby project").
 And the source code is available in my [GitHub repo](https://github.com/Ibaslogic/ibaslogic-gatsby-tutorial "Ibaslogic GitHub repo").

 Enough said, let’s get started.

 ## Initial Setup

 To get started with Gatsby, you will need to have NodeJS and Git installed on your machine.
 With NodeJS, you can run your Gatsby JavaScript code outside of a web browser.
 You will also have access to its npm (node package manager) tool.

 You can check if you have it installed by running `npm -v` and `node –v` in your terminal.